 I love it when you guys snap a photo and tag to show me what you’ve made 🙂 Simply tag me @WhatToCookToday #WhatToCookToday on Instagram and I’ll be sure to stop by and take a peek for real!

 If you want to add powdered flavoring (optional):

 Prepare the dough:

 - Preheat oven to 325 F (160 C) for conventional oven.
 If you have a convection oven, you may need to lower the temperature by 25 F (15 C).
 You are welcome to use a mixer but I don't feel like it's necessary to use one.
 Make sure the butter is soft.
 You can easily mash with a spatula.
 I took the butter out from the fridge and cut it up into smaller pieces and they are soft in about 30 minutes

 - Mash the butter with a spatula.
 Add icing sugar, salt, and stir until combined.
-Add potato starch, all-purpose flour, and flavoring extract (if you choose to use), Stir to combine until it forms a soft dough, but not sticky
+Add potato starch, cake flour, milk powder, and flavoring extract (if you choose to use), Stir to combine until it forms a soft dough, but not sticky

 Shape the dough:

-- Divide the dough into about 10-15 grams each, I get about 25 cookies.
+- Divide the dough into about 10-15 grams each.
 Roll into balls and put on a baking sheet lined with parchment paper, about 1-inch apart.
 The cookies spread a little but not a whole lot.
 Flatten with a fork (dip the fork in a bit of icing sugar to prevent stickiness).
 If you feel like the dough has turned out soft from handling too much, put them in the freezer for 10 minutes or longer before baking to prevent them from spreading too much

 - Bake in a preheated oven for 20 minutes.
 The cookies should not turn golden brown, they should be pale in color.
 Remove from the oven and let them cool down on the baking sheet for 5 minutes and then transfer to a cooling rack to let them cool down completely